UraRoma/LSB-stego/README.md

 ## 📌 Overview

-This repository contains a **research-oriented proof-of-concept** implementation of image steganography based on **LSB matching** with **key-driven pseudo-random embedding** and **local image complexity adaptation**.
+This repository contains a research-oriented proof-of-concept implementation of image steganography based on LSB matching with key-driven pseudo-random embedding and local image complexity adaptation.

-The project is developed in the context of **Information Security research** and focuses on analyzing **covert data transmission techniques** and their detectability rather than providing a production-ready steganographic tool.
+The project is developed in the context of Information Security research and focuses on analyzing covert data transmission techniques and their detectability

 ---